aslamhus/WordpressHMR/README.md

 - Node.js
 - MAMP / XAMPP / WAMP

-## Installation
+## Pre Installation

+### Setup your apache server

-### MAMP setup
+#### Example: MAMP

 Create local domain for your wordpress site.
-For example `localhost.mysite` where the document root is the public folder of your wordpress site.
+For example `localhost.mysite` where the document root is the public folder of your wordpress site `project-root/public`

-1. Add the following to your `httpd-vhosts.conf` file.
+1. If using MAMP, Add the following to your `httpd-vhosts.conf` file.

    ```bash
    <VirtualHost *:8888>